cdp menu

 1. Navigate to the “Audience” page from the Menu.

-2. Click on “Create new segment
+2. Click on “+Create Audience

 3. Under Segment, choose “By user”